Julie A. Johnson (Neubauer)MemberT: 312.755.3132

 In May 2017, Julie was presented with the Alta May Hulett Award by the Chicago Bar Association's Alliance for Women.
 Named for the first woman lawyer in Illinois, the award honors one outstanding woman lawyer who has significantly contributed to the advancement of women in the legal profession or other areas, and whose career exemplifies the highest level of professional achievement, ethics and excellence.

-In 2019 and 2018, she was named a Leading Lawyer in Family and Appellate Law, a designation awarded to less than 5 percent of Illinois attorneys.
-From 2015-2017, Illinois Leading Lawyers recognized her annually as an Emerging Lawyer in Family Law.
+In 2019 and 2018, she was named a Leading Lawyer in Family and Appellate Law.
+Prior to that, from 2015-2017, Illinois Leading Lawyers recognized her annually as an Emerging Lawyer in Family Law.
 In 2019 and 2020, she was named a Super Lawyer by Illinois Super Lawyers.
-Prior to that, she had been named a Rising Star in Family Law by Illinois Super Lawyers, a designation awarded to no more than 2.5 percent of Illinois attorneys 40 years old or younger or in practice for 10 years or less.
+Prior to that, she had been named a Rising Star in Family Law by Illinois Super Lawyers, a designation awarded to attorneys 40 years old or younger or in practice for 10 years or less.

 Julie received the Illinois State Bar Association's Presidential Commendation Award in 2006 for her efforts to secure a unanimous Assembly vote in favor of pro bono reporting, which influenced the Illinois Supreme Court to add Rule 756(f).
 She was honored by the Illinois Women’s Bar Foundation with its Public Interest Scholarship for 2006-07, an award granted to only two female law students in the state that year.
 In addition, upon graduation from law school, she received the National Association of Women Lawyers Outstanding Woman Law Graduate Award.